-Christina Bradley, MS. Ed., DBT, REBT
+Christina Bradley, Ms. Ed., DBT, REBT

 Christina Bradley, MS. Ed. is an experienced mental health professional determined to serve people of all ages and backgrounds looking to improve their quality of life.
-She specializes in children and adults with anxiety, depression, relationship and family issues, intellectual/developmental disabilities, addiction/substance use, grief, enhancing interpersonal skills/coping skills, career direction, life transitions, and conflict resolution.
+She specializes in children, teens, and adults with anxiety, depression, mood disorders, relationship and family issues, intellectual/developmental disabilities, addiction/substance use, grief, enhancing interpersonal skills/coping skills, career direction, life transitions, and conflict resolution.

 Christina always embraces expanding her skill and knowledge base to serve her clients excellently.
 She completed her undergraduate education at Drew University with degrees in Psychology and Spanish.
 Then graduated top of her class at Rutgers University with a master’s degree in Counseling Psychology.
 Additionally, she is currently pursuing an advanced certification in Mental Health Counseling at Long Island University.
 She practices psychotherapy with training in the following modalities: